 Whom should I call if my meter is not working?

 Under the NECF, as a consumer, you have the right to have your meter tested if it’s not working.
 You have to contact your retailer to have it tested.
-Confirm the amount you may be charged before asking for a meter test.
-If the meter is found working fine, then you may be charged for the meter test.
+You may be charged a certain amount by the retailer to carry out a meter test. then you may be charged for the meter test.

 Are bill estimates allowed?